 If you want to see just how much fun it is photographing the puffins, I would definitely recommend watching this video I created on my last visit.

-- Day 2 – 19 July 2021: Today we have the island to ourselves!
-For those brave enough, we will head out at pre-sunrise to capture photos of both the stunning yet rugged landscape, and the varied wildlife that Skomer Island has to offer.
+- Day 2 – 13 July 2021: For those happy to face an early alarm, we will head out pre-sunrise to capture photos of both the stunning yet rugged landscape, and the varied wildlife that Skomer Island has to offer.
 Going out at the crack of dawn ensures we will make the most of the (hopefully) beautiful first light.
 Throughout the day, we will have time to explore the whole island, visiting North Haven, South Haven, Garland Stone, birds hides and the creatively named “High Cliff”!
 We will of course pay another visit to The Wick, Skomer’s most famous site.

 Meet your Photography Guide